thegamecracks/theticketbot/README.md

 Tickets are managed just like threads.
 Closing them archives the thread, preserving their messages without needing a separate transcript.
-Staff with `MANAGE_THREADS` permissions can also add and remove members afterwards, useful for bringing in relevant members or for privating the thread to continue internal discussions.
+Staff with the Manage Threads permission can also add and remove members afterwards, useful for bringing in relevant members or for privating the thread to continue internal discussions.
 Tickets can be renamed to make it easier to search for them in the future, and can be deleted permanently if desired.